From the Community, For the Community

 Bill also served as President of the Elkton Lions Club, an organization dedicated to helping the less fortunate.

 Teaching Criminal Law at JMU

 Bill's grandmother had a seventh grade education and worked in the cleaning department of then called Madison College.
-Bill returned decades later to the rooms his grandmother cleaned to teach criminal law.
+Bill returned decades later to the rooms his grandmother cleaned to teach criminal law at James Madison University.

 Bill strongly believes that a farming background helps to prepare one for elective office.
 Farming requires fiscal responsibility, willingness to do hard work, the ability to expect the unexpected and be ready to pivot, and most importantly, the strength to make tough decisions.
 Farming is not for the faint-hearted.
 Things seldom turn out like you planned and one has little control over many factors (weather, government trade decisions, etc.) that determine your success or failure.